programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ### Aims

-After completing this lesson, you will be able to deploy a spaCy powered Natural Language Processing (NLP) workflow for extracting problematic terms in AI licence documents.
+After completing this lesson, you will be able to deploy a spaCy powered NLP workflow for extracting problematic terms in AI licence documents.
 You will also be able to refine the provided NLP dictionary, to enable work on your own licences.
 This lesson also provides human translations of some key extracted clauses, to inform your qualitative review.

 ### Inventory